priyachithiravel50/priyachithiravel50/README.md

 ## 👨‍💻 About Me
 - 🎓 Education: Bachelor of Computer Application (BCA).
 - 💼 Currently working as a Frontend Developer at Ebrain Technologies.
-- 🌱 I’m currently working Attendance Management Project.
+- 🌱 I’m currently working Quick Receipt Project.

 ## 🛠 Skills